join()

 =A1.join(STATEID,A2:#,CAPITAL)

-As STATEID field values are natural numbers starting from 1, which correspond to ordinal numbers of records in STATECPATITAL table, parameter K is written as # to use those ordinal numbers in order to increae efficiency; return same result as A3.
+As STATEID field values are natural numbers starting from 1, which correspond to sequence numbers of records in STATECPATITAL table, parameter K is written as # to use those sequence numbers in order to increae efficiency; return same result as A3.

 5